project-imprimis/libprimis/doc/engine.md

 `remip`: performs a remip calculation on the level `maxmerge N`: sets the maximum merge gridpower to N

-### 2.1.4 Textures

-Textures are applied to the six faces of the cube with a simple planar projection; as a result, there is distortion when cubes themselves are distorted.
-This can be allieviated with the more expensive `triplanar` shader, but that is beyond the scope of this section.

-Each cube has a texture defined for each of its six faces; this means that "buried" geometry will after revision cause the storage of meaningless texture information for invisible geometry.
-For this reason, there is a command `fixinsidefaces` which can set all invisible faces to the default texture.

-#### Commands

-`fixinsidefaces [vslot]` Sets all invisible faces to the vslot given.

 ## 2.2 Materials